 - What is the context into which your offering must fit?

 - What articles and email subscriptions do they read?
-What their others sources of information such as events and conferences?
+Where do they source information?

 Competitor Research Questions / Overview